MicrosoftDocs/win32/desktop-src/wia/-wia-iscanprofilemgr-openprofile.md

 ---
-Description: Opens a scan profile that has been saved to disk as an XML file. ms.assetid: 2b45280e-a1b6-4db9-af8c-09faff34b067
+description: Opens a scan profile that has been saved to disk as an XML file. ms.assetid: 2b45280e-a1b6-4db9-af8c-09faff34b067
 title: IScanProfileMgr::OpenProfile method (Scanprofilemgr.h)
 ms.topic: reference